kstoneriv3/debiasing-bert-by-kernel-pca/README.md

 # Debiasing Bert By Kernel PCA

 This repository contains the code for the project "Debiasing BERT by Kernel PCA" carried out as a part of NLP class at ETH Zurich.
+The report of the project is available [here](https://github.com/kstoneriv3/debiasing-bert-by-kernel-pca/blob/main/final_report.pdf).

 ## Directory Structure